nanobox-io/nanobox-docs/source/domains-networking/custom-domains.html.md

 - If you ever move or scale your load balancer, you'll have to update your A-Record with a new IP.
 In either case, your load-balancer is moved to a new server with a different IP.

 ## Using a CNAME
 CNAMEs are used to define aliases for domains.
 Essentially they point a domain at another domain, but are not a redirect.
-For example, if domain.com has a CNAME for myapp.nanoapp.io, domain.com acts as a alias for myapp.nanoapp.io and loads the site without changing the request URI.
+For example, if domain.com has a CNAME for username-myapp.nanoapp.io, domain.com acts as a alias for username-myapp.nanoapp.io and loads the site without changing the request URI.

-Every app deployed with Nanobox is given a dev url using this pattern: `app-name.nanoapp.io`.
+Every app deployed with Nanobox is given a dev url using this pattern: `username-appname.nanoapp.io` or `teamname-appname.nanoapp.io`.
 You can add this domain as a CNAME on your own domain.

 ### Pros of Using a CNAME
 - If/when you scale or move your load balancer or the server it's on, you don't have to update your DNS record.
 Nanobox manages DNS routing for nanoapp.io dev urls.